Our mission is to enable our customers to be leaders in a global marketplace by providing world-class automated manufacturing systems and solutions.

 Dan is a lifelong learner who is always curious about any topic that he encounters, which makes him an excellent addition to a trivia team.
 As an avid Do-It-Yourselfer, Dan has built two custom log homes from scratch, and also previously operated a business which built custom cabinetry.

-Justin Hudgens provides technical leadership, project management, and guides and mentors our Level I Controls Engineers.
+Justin Hudgens leads the project management function at Automationnth.
+Justin oversees projects and develops and maintains project management methodologies, standards, processes and procedures.
 While completing his degree in the Engineering Technology program at Middle Tennessee State University, he was the second intern hired by Automationnth.
 His involvement in that program has helped lay the groundwork for what has become “NTH University.”

 Justin has been involved with all facets of controls system integration including design, panel build, programming, commissioning and debug, applications, project management, and employee management.
 Under his leadership, our entry level engineers quickly flourish, both personally and professionally.